xalaida/laravel-translatable/README.md

 php artisan migrate
 ```

-#### Additional table strategy
+#### Extra table strategy

 ##### Usage

-Add the `Nevadskiy\Translatable\Strategies\AdditionalTable\HasTranslations` trait to your model and specify `$translatable` attributes.
+Add the `Nevadskiy\Translatable\Strategies\ExtraTable\HasTranslations` trait to your model and specify `$translatable` attributes.

-Make a migration for additional table for your model, for example:
+Make a migration for extra table for your model, for example:

 ```php
 php artisan make:migration create_book_translations_table